-2. Slide the Volume Control Switch (Figure 27) to the right to increase the volume to approximately 10 strokes per minute.
-Sliding the volume control to the left will decrease pump volume.
+Use the volume control (Figure 27) to set the pump volume to approximately 10 strokes per minute.
+Turning the volume control clockwise (CW) will decrease pump volume, and counterclockwise (CCW) will increase pump volume.

 Figure 27.
 Volume Control

 A thumping sound (cylinder stroke) should be heard.
 The thumping sound represents the number of strokes per minute (volume) of the pump.